Social Well-being

 Bridging and Linking Social Capital

 Older adults who are socially isolated often have deficits in all these forms of capital, since connections with other people in social networks form the core of social capital.
-Older adults tend to have stronger bonding capital than younger adults, and people living in cities tend to have stronger bridging capital than those in rural areas.
-However, some communities are excluded from many types of resources, whether from a history of social discrimination, or even residential patterns formed through segregation history.39 While segregation and historical discrimination against communities can limit some individuals from accessing formal resources, they can still have strong informal connections within their networks.
-Unfortunately, there may be limited connections to external networks with greater levels of resources—money for lending and professionals for legal, medical or housing services, etc.
+Generally, older adults tend to have stronger bonding capital than younger adults, and people living in cities tend to have stronger bridging capital than those in rural areas.
+However, some communities are excluded from many types of resources, whether from a history of social discrimination, or even residential patterns formed through segregation history.51 While segregation and historical discrimination against communities can limit some individuals from accessing formal resources, these individuals can still have strong informal connections within their networks.
+Unfortunately, there may be limited connections to external networks with greater levels of resources—such as money for lending or professionals for legal, medical, or housing services, etc.

 Each form of capital is important for communities.
-But while trust and cohesion, components of bonding capital, are important, and often related to reports of social well-being, there is mixed evidence bonding capital is related to improved economic or health outcomes, so it is sometimes referred to as a ‘getting by’ measure.40 In contrast, the ‘getting ahead’ measures, bridging and linking capital, have stronger evidence of being related to communities that see economic improvements, and health outcomes for members.
-There are no established measures for bridging or linking capital using public data for the local level (these are usually measured with survey questions), but proxy measures have been cited in the literature.
+But while trust and cohesion, components of bonding capital, are important, and often related to reports of social well-being, there is mixed evidence that bonding capital is related to improved economic or health outcomes.
+Therefore, it is sometimes referred to as a ‘getting by’ measure (how well communities and their members are ‘getting by’).52 In contrast, measures of ‘getting ahead’, bridging and linking capital, have stronger evidence of being related to communities that see economic improvements and better health outcomes for members.
+There are no established measures for bridging or linking capital using aggregate public data (these are usually measured with surveys), but proxy measures have been cited in the literature.

 - Frankl, Viktor Emil.
 Man’s Search for Meaning.
 Boston: Beacon Press, 2006.